 - when there is an incident with a lot of contaminated food, having regulatory limits makes it simple for the enforcement authorities to have the contaminated food removed from the market

 It is difficult for food businesses to control the levels of POPs in their products and the harmful effects from POPs normally only occur through high exposure over a long time.
 For POPs, there are maximum limits only for dioxins and PCBs.
 These are set out in Regulation 1881/2006.

-There is formal guidance for the food industry regarding dioxins and PCBs.
 The Codex Alimentarius Commission published a document in 2006 setting out some principles for dioxins and PCBs.

 It's important that any testing should be analytically robust.
 Food businesses undertaking testing of products for dioxins and PCBs should meet the analytical criteria set out in Regulation 2017/644.